-- Supplementation of Eurycoma to stressed adults for a period of four weeks is associated with an improved stress hormone ratio (cortisol reduced by 16% and testosterone increased by 37%) alongside improvements in subjective ratings of stress.
+- Supplementation of Eurycoma to stressed adults for four weeks is associated with an improved stress hormone ratio (cortisol reduced by 16% and testosterone increased by 37%) alongside improvements in subjective ratings of stress.

 - A 46% increase in testosterone was seen in clinically hypogonadic men, with normal men not tested and no placebo control.
-200mg water extract of Eurycoma was used for 1 months time.
+200mg water extract of Eurycoma was used for 1 month.